 My warmest tech memory would probably be how I got into computer software in the beginning, hacking into my buddy’s computer in college to mess with him.
 (I won’t tell you how but let’s just say it was hilarious.)

 Believe it or not but my first computer was a Gateway 700 Select.
-Before that I had exposure to computers at school and at my friends houses but I didn’t grow up with the luxury of having a computer of my own until college.
+Before that, I had exposure to computers at school and at my friends' houses but I didn’t grow up with the luxury of having a computer of my own until college.

 My first exposure to APIs was pretty much from day one of programming, it’s pretty much impossible to write software without using them.

 You are an active open-source contributor.
-What do you like doing most?
+What do you like doing the most?
 What are your techie likes?
 What things are you passionate about?

 What I like most about open source is the fact that you can self solve.
 What I mean is if you use something and you find a bug or have a feature request, you have the means to either request these be fixed/added or you can even write the code yourself.
 That’s how I got into open source was using open source and submitting patches/bug reports.